THE POLE POLE FOUNDATION

 Bathy has a master's degree in HIV/AIDS management from Stellenbosch University, South Africa.
 He is in charge of managing strategic implementations of HIV/AIDS prevention initiatives in the rural communities surrounding the habitat of the gorilla sub-species known as the Eastern Lowland Grauer's Gorilla (gorilla beringei graueri) in the Kahuzi-Biega National Park, as well as Maiko National Parks, Itombwe Natural Reserve, Tayna, Walikale and Kasese forests.

-Juichi Yamagiwa, PhD, Japan Representative, Member of Honour and Adviser
+Juichi Yamagiwa, PhD, Japan Representative, Member of Honour and Advisor

 President of Kyoto University, Japan.
 Primatologist and professor at the Laboratory of Human Evolution Studies, Graduate School of Science since October 2014.
 The President of International Primatological Society in 2009.
 He first came to the Kahuzi-Biega National Park in 1978 to prepare his thesis in primatology.
 He became very familiar with the park staff, especially the guides and the trackers.
 He and John met in 1983 and tracked gorillas together.
 Both identified gorilla members and recognised over 155 individuals and have published several scientific papers as co-authors.